 This was crucial for the application to receive the right amount of information that would be filled out at regular intervals to track dependencies and ultimately issue the information the user needs.

-So, the challenge was to encourage users to enter data regularly by coming up with a solution that is simple, enjoyable, and creates engagement and loyalty.
+So, the challenge was to encourage users to enter data regularly by coming up with a solution that is simple, enjoyable, and engaging.

 We wanted to make users enter data into the app every day for the first week.
-We knew that in order to achieve this, users needed the motivation to return to an app every day.
-After a long brainstorm session, we decided that the most powerful motives which encourage people to do something is a desire to prove that they’re able to handle any challenge.
+We knew that to achieve this, users needed the motivation to return to an app every day.
+After a long brainstorm session, we decided that the most powerful motive which encourages people to do something is a desire to prove that they’re able to handle any challenge.
 So our goal was to make good use of it and create user engagement in the existing app.